ietf-wg-cellar/ebml-specification/specification.markdown

 Before | 0x3B4040   | 0x4003            | 0x6D6B76     |
 After  | 0x3B4040   | 0x82              | 0x6869       | 0xEC80
 Table: Example of editing a
-VINT to reduce VINT_DATA length by more than one octet {#tableShortenVintMoreThanOneOctet}
+VINT to reduce VINT_DATA length by more than one octet{#tableShortenVintMoreThanOneOctet}

 ### Terminating Element Data